ebeRcca/python-oop-lab-sessions/README.md

 ## Purpose

-I selected these programs to explain how software design principles are demonstrated in my code.
-Both programs provide clear examples of basic OOP structure and how classes interact within a system.
+I selected these programs to demonstrate how software design principles appear in simple OOP code.
+They provide clear examples of basic class structure and how objects interact within a system.

 ## Software Design Principles Demonstrated